Counseling to Enhance Women's Lives

 Action is important for growth.
 Therapy includes articulating personal goals and taking steps toward them.
 It may involve practicing and strengthening relevant skills, for example in the areas of stress management, emotion regulation, health behavior, self care, communication and/or managing negative thoughts.

 Inaction can also be liberating.
 Therapy sometimes involves encouragement to do less.
 For example, engaging less with anxious thoughts gives them less fuel.
 That way they become weaker and less bothersome.
-Adopting a different mindset toward difficulties can enable them to play a different, less dominant role in one's life.
+Adopting a different mindset toward difficulties can cause them to play a different, less dominant role in your life.

 Benefit From a Psychologically Healthy Lifestyle

 Change takes its own time.
 Meanwhile, lifestyle sets the frame for psychological health.
 Daily routines play a significant role in how happy people feel.
-Prioritize pursuits that enable you to act on your values and interests.
+Prioritize healthy pursuits that enable you to act on your values and interests.
 Although habits can take time to change, especially if they've been around for a while, people can and often do change them.
 So can you.
+New positive habits can become automatic, taking the place of previous ones that didn't serve you.

 Enjoy a Sense of Gratitude and Connection